satooshi/Symfony2SiteTemplate/README.md

-Symfony2 Site Template
+Symfony2 Web Site Template
 =================
-This template is Symfony2 boilerplate including the following useful bundles.
+This is a Symfony2 boilerplate including the following useful bundles.

 * SonataUserBundle and its dependencies
     * FOS user bundle